Shore Rust

 starting at €90.00

-Located off the coast of Alaska's Aleutian Islands, Kodiak Island is known for its bears and fishing.
-It is also home to the largest Coast Guard base in the United States and the Pacific Spaceport.
-The island also has World War II fortifications.
-The military has used a beach called Junk Beach as a dumping ground.
-There you can find treasures such as this rusty sculpture!
+Located in the heart of the Alaskan Aleutian Islands, Kodiak Island is known for its bears and fishing.
+It is also home to the largest U.S. Coast Guard base and the Pacific Space Launch Complex.
+In addition, the island features World War II fortifications.
+The military has used a beach known as Junk Beach as a dumping ground.
+There, you can find treasures like this rusty sculpture!

 Product: